 Welcome back to Air Fryer Bro.
-Today I am going to write an article talking about the wattage of air fryers.
-This is not the first time that I have written about air fryer wattage, in my research project I worked out the average wattages of air fryers, as well as writing an article about how energy efficient air fryers are.
-But today is a bit different, today I want to discuss why air fryer wattage is so important when you are buying a new one.
+Today I am going to write an article talking about the wattage of air fryers (my favorite kitchen appliance!!).
+This is not the first time that I have written about air fryer wattage.
+In my research project, I worked out the average wattages of air fryers, as well as writing an article about how energy efficient air fryers are.
+But today is a bit different.
+Today I want to discuss why air fryer wattage is so important when you are buying a new one.
 Essentially, what to look out for (in terms of wattage) when in the market for an air fryer.

 Actually, this article was inspired by some mis-information on the web.
-These days, anyone can write about air fryers and (unfortunately) there are people out there that seem to have never actually used an air fryer extensively and are giving misleading and frankly wrong advice.
+These days, anyone can write about air fryers and (unfortunately) there are people out there that seem to have never actually used an air fryer extensively to cook food, and are giving misleading and, frankly, wrong advice.
 As the Air Fryer Bro, this kind of annoys me 🙂 So today I look to set the record straight.

 What is Wattage?

 Most people know about volts, but not many understand what wattage really is.
 Wattage is commonly known as the ‘power’ or ‘force’ that will be doing work inside your electrical appliance.
 Watts are calculated by multiplying the volts (input at the wall socket) by the amps (referring to the rate at which this electricity flows through your appliance).

 The wattage marked on your air fryer will be the maximum amount of ‘power’ that it will need, so it is not necessarily using this all the time it is plugged in.
 Although it gives you an indication as to how much electricity your air fryer will use.
 The higher the wattage of your air fryer, the higher its electricity usage (generally speaking).

 How Can I find out the Wattage on an Air Fryer?